MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-04.md

 ## Preparing Azure Spatial Anchors

-Before we can start, you have to create a spatial anchor resource in your Azure portal.
+Before you can start, you have to create a spatial anchor resource in your Azure portal.
 Learn how to make a [spatial anchor resource](https://docs.microsoft.com/azure/spatial-anchors/quickstarts/get-started-hololens#create-a-spatial-anchors-resource).

 ## Preparing the scene